promlock/uniquefinder/README.md

 - An image file of the application is also available here:
 - https://hub.docker.com/repository/docker/kovacsp22/uniquefinder/general

-- After pulling the application, you can start it using the make command.
+- After pulling the application, you can start it using the 'make' command.
 It runs in two instances, which can be accessed here:
 - http://localhost:8081/swagger-ui/index.html
 - http://localhost:8082/swagger-ui/index.html

+- After usage 'make clean' command available to stop pod and remove containers.

 ## Endpoints